And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 Hillary Rodham gave it all up to become Hillary Clinton.

-And look what it got her, and this is payback.
+And look what it got her.

-Uh because I don't think most people are capable of of of having uh the the kind of ambition that the Clintons have to run the country, to own it, be in the White House, the Oval Office, and this sort of thing.
+I don't know how to adequately, accurately explain this because I don't think most people are capable of having the kind of ambition that the Clintons have to run the country, to own it, be in the White House, the Oval Office, and this sort of thing.

-Uh get lost if you think that the Clintons want this for the betterment of the country.
+Get lost if you think that the Clintons want this for the betterment of the country and that they really care about people.

 This is all just bunk.

-None of this matter, that's just the sales technique.
+That's just the sales technique.

 This is strictly about raw power.

-It is about liberalism and socialism being marched onward, unabated with nobody to stop them.
+It is about liberalism and socialism being marched onward unabated with nobody to stop them.

 And this is their last chance to get it done.